Why Choose Us

 Contrary to what people may think, memorising Al Quran requires a great deal of focus.
 So why would we jeopordise the students results by making them learn something as equally demanding?
 We can't bear to put the child under the kind of stress that we know we ourselves, even as adults, are not able to handle.

-At the same time, memorising Al Quran activates a different part of the brain, while learning academics and other subjects usually uses another part of the brain.
+At the same time, memorising Al Quran activates a different part of the brain, while learning academics usually uses another part of the brain.
 Just imagine forcing the brain to function to the maximum, every single day.
 We could potentially overload the child with too much pressure to excel in both.
 It would be a pity if the child isn't able to cope, gives up, loses interest and decides to quit.
 Worse still, if the child suffers a breakdown.
 Or perhaps the child is strong willed and manages to stay on, but there is a high chance that he or she would find it very hard to excel in both memorising Al Quran and learning the other subjects.

 Tahfiz students no longer need to be left behind in academics and other subjects.
 Today, tahfiz students are able to take their SPM or iGCSE at "fast-track" pace.
 In fact, at The Sunnah School, we provide this accelerated academic pathway to our students to complete both iGCSE and GCE A Levels qualifications within 3 years.
 So there is really no need to make them do both at the same time.
 This is the pathway that we believe is best for the child.

 We only communicate in English and Arabic.Perhaps you had spent a great deal of time overseas, or your child comes from an international school, and as a result your main medium of communication is in English.
 Speaking in Bahasa Malaysia could be challenging after the hiatus period, especially for your child if he or she grew up in an English speaking environment.